Lamborghini Sián FKP 37

 The Lamborghini Sián FKP 37 is a limited production mid-engine hybrid sports car produced by the Italian automotive manufacturer Lamborghini.
 Unveiled online on 3 September 2019, the Sián is the first hybrid production vehicle produced by the company.

 Nomenclature

 The name Sián comes from the Bolognese dialect of Emilian language siån, which means a flash of lightning (shine).
-The name was selected to highlight the fact that the car is the first production vehicle produced by the company to include a hybrid supercapacitator component.
+The name was selected to highlight the fact that the car is the first production vehicle produced by the company to include a hybrid supercapacitor component.
 The suffix FKP 37 is related to the initials and birth year of the late Volkswagen Group chairman Ferdinand Karl Piëch.

 Specifications and performance

 Based on the Lamborghini Aventador, the Sián FKP 37 shares its engine with the SVJ variant of the Aventador, but an electric motor integrated into the gearbox adds another 34 hp to the power output.
 Other modifications to the engine include the addition of titanium intake valves, a reconfigured ECU and a new exhaust system raising the power output to 773 hp.
 The total power output is 807 hp, which made the Sián the most powerful production Lamborghini when it was launched.
 The engine is connected to a 7-speed automated manual transmission and the car employs an electronically controlled all-wheel-drive system with a rear mechanical self-locking differential for improved handling.

 The power for the electric motor is stored in a supercapacitor unit instead of conventional lithium-ion batteries.
 The supercapacitor unit is integrated with the electric motor into the gearbox for a better weight distribution.
 A supercapacitor was chosen as it provides three times the power of a conventional lithium-ion battery of the same weight.
 The unit installed in the car is an evolution of the Aventador's starter motor and can store ten times more power than the unit it is based on.
 A regenerative braking system helps generate enough energy to recharge the supercapacitors.
 The electric motor counters the effect of deceleration and provides a power boost to the driver at speeds up to 130 km/h.
 The motor supports low-speed manoeuvres such as parking and reversing.